Debragga

 For the Wine Reduction:

-1. Into a pan, put wine, onion, carrot, garlic, all herbs and simmer for about 30 minutes until liquid is reduced by half.
+1. Into a pan, put wine in, saving one cup for later.
+Add in onion, carrot, garlic, all herbs and simmer for about 30 minutes until liquid is reduced by half.

 2. Remove from the heat and set aside.